asiliuk/BsuirScheduleApp/README.md

 A new version of famous Bsuir Schedule app, rewritten in Swift/SwiftUI

 Main focus of current version is simplicity and use of modern technologies for future profing of project.
-DarkMode, DynamicTYpe and VoiceOver should be supported out-of-the-box, also iPad version gets big attention this time.
+DarkMode, DynamicType and VoiceOver should be supported out-of-the-box, also iPad version gets big attention this time.

 If You found a bug or want to make a feture request, please create [New Issue](https://github.com/asiliuk/BsuirScheduleApp/issues/new/choose) in this Repo